 The Bottom Line

-Now that we’ve established what is DeFi in crypto, as you can see, paying taxes on DeFi is a bit complicated and tricky to get right.
-Luckily, ZenLedger can help you with your cryptocurrency taxes, as we support over 300+ exchanges, 20+ DeFi Protocols, 3000+ tokens, and 30+ blockchains, the most of any crypto tax software!
+Now that we’ve established what DeFi is, as you can see, paying taxes on DeFi is a bit complicated.
+Luckily, ZenLedger can help you with your DeFi taxes, as we support over 300+ exchanges, 20+ DeFi Protocols, 3000+ tokens, all wallets, and 30+ blockchains, the most of any crypto tax software!